Cupertino High School: Demographics

-Standardized testing

-GPA

-Cupertino High School's grades does not include + or - and does not include weighted GPA.
-Cupertino High School also doesn't post class ranks.

-There is a high proportion of students getting high GPAs.
-Around 10% of Cupertino High School has a 4.0 UW GPA with the vast majority of students with a 3.5 GPA.

-AP exams

-In 2022, 927 students took 2363 exams.
-Out of these students, 84% of students scored a 3 and higher.

-Other statistics

-87% of students has at least one parent with a bachelor's degree or higher.

 Academics

 Cupertino High School has a strong academic program and is ranked the top 50 high school in California.
 The high school is more STEM focused due to its location in Silicon Valley.

 Cupertino High School has above average standardized test scores in the SAT and ACT.
 In 2022, there were 38 National Merit Semifinalist and 62 National Commended.

 Mathematics

 Cupertino High School offers many courses in Math ranging from Algebra 1 to AP Calculus BC.
-There are many pathways students can take depending on the student's level of math, but usually the two most common pathways is regular and honors.
+There are many pathways students can take depending on the student's level of math, but the two primary pathways are regular and honors/AP, generally associated with what level of post-secondary education the student aims to pursue.
 Students typically start in Algebra 1, Geometry, Geometry Enriched, Algebra 2, or Algebra 2/Trigonometry in ninth grade.
 There are honors courses equivalent for each level of math (Geometry vs. Geometry Enriched; Algebra 2 vs. Algebra 2/Trig; Pre Calculus vs. Pre Calculus Honors; AP Calculus AB vs. AP Calculus BC).
-Students who has completed AP Calculus BC can take Multivariable Calculus or Linear Algebra through the dual enrollment program in De Anza College or West Valley College.
-There are other courses available like AP Statistics.
+Students who have completed AP Calculus BC can take Multivariable Calculus or Linear Algebra through the dual enrollment program in De Anza College or West Valley College.
+There are other courses available like AP Statistics and Applications of Advanced Mathematics.